 My name is Stefani.
-I’m a bestselling author, podcaster, and PhD candidate in philosophy, religion, and science at the University of Oxford in England.
+I’m a scholar of human nature and religion, and I am completing a PhD in philosophy, religion, and science at the University of Oxford.
 I began having panic attacks about dying, meaninglessness, and the human condition when I was four years old.
 I’ve been looking for answers ever since.
 In some cases, I think I’ve found them.

 WHEN WILL THE BOOK BE RELEASED

 The book is currently being written alongside several articles, podcast episodes, and the final chapters of a dissertation.
 It will likely be published in 2022.
 Many excerpts and related philosophical ramblings will be published on this website as they are completed.
 You can find those under the tag “No Easy Answers.”

 Have you ever wondered why people today are always so angry, so afraid, so anxious?
 While there are various answers to these questions—and many of them very important—in this book I argue that a key component to these problems is the amount of what I call existential ambiguity we are forced to live with every day.
 Modern humans in the West have to live with the greatest amount of uncertainty—and specifically uncertainty about life’s biggest, most pressing questions, such as what is a good life?
 How do we be moral?
 Is there a soul?
 Does God exist?
 What happens when we die?—that has ever existed in the history of the human species.
 This has enormous consequences for the ways in which we feel, live, and relate to one another.
 We can collapse into fear and nihilism, or we can use this as an opportunity to create new and beautiful things.

 Last week I was tagged several times in the comment section of a Facebook post I didn’t remember liking.
 Puzzled, I scrolled through the comments and realized that people were repeatedly tagging me in order to demand justification for why I had liked the post.
 A woman...read more